GEO: The Complete Guide to Generative Engine Optimization [2026]

 Start Optimising for AI Search Today

-The shift to AI-powered search is not a future possibility.
-It is the present reality.
-Every day that your content is not optimised for AI engines is a day your competitors have the opportunity to establish themselves as the cited authority in your category.
+The shift to AI-powered search is not a future possibility — it is the present reality.
+Companies that pair GEO with AI-powered GTM systems gain a compounding advantage across every buyer touchpoint.
+Every day your content is not optimised for AI engines is a day a competitor can establish themselves as the cited authority in your category.

-At UpliftGTM, we have integrated GEO into our SEO practice from the ground up.
-We help B2B technology companies build content strategies that perform in both traditional search and AI-powered search environments — driving visibility, credibility, and pipeline across every channel where your buyers research solutions.
+At UpliftGTM, we have integrated GEO into our SEO practice from the ground up — helping B2B technology companies build content strategies that perform in both traditional search and AI-powered search.
+Whether you need a GEO strategy from scratch, optimisation of existing content for AI citations, or measurement of your AI search performance, partnering with a specialist GEO agency accelerates the path.

 Ready to make your content visible in AI search?
-Talk to our team about GEO and find out how we are helping B2B technology companies get cited by the AI engines their buyers trust.
+Talk to our team about GEO.
+You can also explore our free tools:

 Founder & CEO of UpliftGTM.
 Building go-to-market systems for B2B technology companies — outbound, SEO, content, sales enablement, and recruitment.